Quin Tassie Collection

 Imitations of antique gems were valuable educational tools for those who wanted to learn about the visual culture of ancient Greece and Rome and were part of the 18th century’s fascination with classical times.
 After learning the technique of gem imitation from Quin, and possibly developing the jealously guarded recipe for their glass paste together, Tassie settled in London and became one of the most famous producers of this type of object.
 His reputation was international and he secured an order from Catherine the Great of Russia.

-The aim of this project is to carry out a survey and conservation audit of the collection.
-As part of the conservation audit, essential cleaning and rehousing of the collection will take place, and a report on future conservation needs compiled.
-Experts from National Galleries Scotland and the University of Edinburgh will carry out a survey of the collection to provide guidance on the importance of the material and to inform future cataloguing.
+The funding from the Heritage Council allowed us to carry out a survey and conservation audit of this collection.
+As part of the conservation audit, essential cleaning and rehousing of the collection took place, and a full report laying out future conservation needs.
+Experts from National Galleries Scotland and the University of Edinburgh carried out a detailed survey of the collection, which highlighted the importance of the material, and will inform future cataloguing and research.

 Project Team